M0S4YSH3LL0/scrambler-generator-php/README.md

 # features
 * Ability to set double chance (doubles are L2, U2 or F2 moves for example)
 * Ability to set prime chance (primes are L', U' or F' moves for example)
+* Ability to set scramble length

+# sample
+see 'sample.php'